-- Worldwide prevalence ranges from 11% to 48% in women of childbearing age -quite common. - Risk factors for acquisition new or multiple sexual partners (could increase the chances of having disturbances in vaginal flora)vaginal douching, smoking.
+- Worldwide prevalence ranges from 11% to 48% in women of childbearing age. - Risk factors for acquisition new or multiple sexual partners, vaginal douching, smoking.
 It can occur in women who have never had vaginal intercourse. - 50 to 75% of cases are asymptomatic.
-In symptomatic cases, there is thin, white, fishy smelling discharge, most noticeable after intercourse. - Pregnant women with BV have a higher rate of preterm delivery and pregnancy complications. - BV also increases the risk of contracting other STDs like HIV. - There's no counterpart for it in men, they can't transmit it from a woman to another because it is a complex of normal flora disturbances.
+In symptomatic cases, there is thin, white, fishy smelling discharge, most noticeable after intercourse. - Pregnant women with BV have a higher rate of preterm delivery and pregnancy complications. - BV also increases the risk of contracting other STDs like HIV.